 HOW DO YOU CUT HOLES IN CEILING TILES FOR LIGHT FIXTURES AND SPRINKLERS?

 Cut outs may be made for light fixtures and their bezels but will need to be properly supported from above.
 Use a utility knife or sharp tipped scissors.
 The material cuts like light cardboard.
 We recommend not placing any weight on top of the tile.
 Their light weight and 3D shape allows them to sit in the grid but cannot support any added weight.
 Click here for lighting and A/C outlet tips.
 Lights will need to be supported from rigid structures fixed to the grid or the ceiling above.
 More lighting ideas.
 Cut outs made for sprinklers should be a minimum of 1/4” larger than the outer diameter of the trim ring/escutcheon to enable tiles to fall from the ceiling grid without becoming entangled with the sprinkler or interfering with its operation during a fire.
 With all of our designs, lighting will require some experimentation to maximize the impact of the installation.

 WHAT IS THE TEMPERATURE LIMIT FOR BRUTAL CEILING TILES?

 Our tiles should not be used in locations where temperatures will exceed 120 degrees Fahrenheit.
 They may sag and not sit flat in the grid.
 They should also not be transported or stored at high temperatures.
 This is a standard issue with all PVC tiles, regardless of manufacturer.

 CAN I USE BRUTAL TILES AS PART OF AN AIR RETURN PLENUM?

 HOW DO I SECURE CEILING TILES

 If using the tiles in a breezy location near exterior doorways or in entry vestibules, we recommend using Armstrong CHDC tile hold -down clips.
 These are available at Zoro.com.
-Apply clips over the Bulb of the grid as necessary to achieve flush interface of panel and grid flange.
+Apply clips over Bulb of grid as necessary to achieve flush interface of panel and grid flange.
 They work best in the corners.
 They are sold in lots of 50 pieces.

 HOW CAN I ORGANIZE MY BRUTAL CEILING TILE INSTALLATION?